Infant food safety: Heating breast milk or infant formula

-There are two ways to heat bottles with disposable inserts or hard plastic, and glass bottles.
+There are two ways to heat bottles: with disposable inserts or hard plastic, and glass bottles.
 A bottle can be placed under hot, running tap water until the desired temperature is reached.
-This should take one-to-two minutes.
+This should take 1-2 minutes.
 A bottle can be placed in a pan after the water has been heated on a stove.
 The pan can be removed from the heat and set the bottle in it until it is warm.
 It is safer to shake milk or formula to even out the temperature.
 Heating breast milk or infant formula in the microwave is not recommended.
 This results in "hot spots" that can scald a baby's mouth and throat.

 Cow's milk

 Cow's milk by itself is not appropriate for infants less than one year old.
 Cow's milk does not have the correct balance of nutrients for infants to grow and develop normally, and it can cause problems with anemia and kidney function.
-Raw milk is never appropriate for infants – or anyone else.
+Raw milk is never appropriate for infants or anyone else.
 It should not be consumed by anyone at any time for any purpose.
-Raw milk can harbor dangerous microorganisms, such as Salmonella, E. coli, and Listeria, that can pose serious health risks.
+Raw milk often harbors dangerous microorganisms, such as Salmonella, E. coli, and Listeria, that can pose serious health risks.
 Most infant formula is made with cow's milk, but it has been modified and supplemented with additional nutrients.
 As a result, the formula is more nutritious and easier for the baby to digest than cow's milk.
 Other formula options include soy-based formulas and hypoallergenic (or protein hydrolysate and amino acid-based) formulas.
 Special formulas are available for babies who are premature or have other health problems.

 Sanitizing objects

 Infants put anything within reach into their mouths.
-It is also important to keep all objects that enter baby's mouths (such as pacifiers and teethers) clean.
+It is also important to keep all objects that enter the baby's mouth (such as pacifiers and teethers) clean.
 Though research into five-second rule has been done, results are inconclusive.